JackSzwergold/Preworn-Main/markdown/tutorials/Developing With MAMP 2.md

 In this part of my tutorial I will show you how to use the power of Apache name-based virtual hosts to have more than one website document root served via your local MAMP install.

 Why would you want more than one website document root served via your local MAMP install?
 Easy.
 As a developer, chances are you will be juggling lots of different projects.
 And while some projects can easily be self-contained into a separate directory of your MAMP install that is served off of the default `http://localhost:8888` site, some projects might require your codebase be served on an explicitly set document root.
-So instead of having to rip apart apart your MAMP setup & codebase each time you want to switch gears, Apache name-based virtual hosts allow you to have a more flexible MAMP development environment to begin with.
+So instead of having to rip apart apart your MAMP setup and codebase each time you want to switch gears, Apache name-based virtual hosts allow you to have a more flexible MAMP development environment to begin with.

 You can read up on [how Apache name-based virtual hosts work over here][1].
 But it basically boils down to this: Traditional ip-based virtual hosts restrict you to having one website document root per IP address.
 But name-based virtual hosts allows Apache to recognize the different hostnames connected to a single IP address.
 Which means you can have multiple website document roots if you use name-based virtual hosts.